An Exciting dwarf red barberry which has show stopping bright

 hedge because of its thorny branches.
 Zones 4-7, Height 3'

+The first picture above.
 With beautiful purple-red foliage, this Japanese barberry

 makes a wonderful hedge or a specimen shrub.
 It grows in